Skin mode tunability and self-healing effect in photonic Floquet lattices

-The spectrum of $\mathcal{H}_\text{F}^{\text {OBC}}$ before applying the end potential is shown in Fig. \ref{fig4}(c).
-We plot the spatial absolute value distributions of all normalized eigenstates $|\psi_i\rangle$ in Fig. \ref{fig4}(e), showing that all wave functions decay to zero at the right end.
-We calculated SMT rate $\chi_i$ in Fig. \ref{fig4}(f), where the index $i$ is sorted in ascending order of the energy real part and the state with the largest SMT is $i_s=50$.
-Then we choose potential $\delta V = 0.06i \kappa$ in the rightmost helical waveguide.
-As a result $\delta V_{\text{eff}} \approx 0.06i \kappa$ and the energies of the states in $\mathcal{H}_\text{F}^{\text {OBC}}$ exhibit different responses.
-The spectrum of $\widetilde{\mathcal{H}}_\text{F}^{\text{OBC}}$ is shown in Fig. \ref{fig4}(d).
-We can see that the state exhibit the largest response is not the state with the largest amplitude at the rightmost lattice site but rather the state with the largest SMT.
-It becomes an isolated state in the spectrum as the potential increases and we marked this SHS as $|\tilde{\psi}_{i_s}\rangle$.
-This is consistent with our SMT prediction.
-By controlling the end potential $\delta V$, we can control the real and imaginary parts of the spectrum of the modified skin mode to ensure that it meets the self-healing condition.
-The magnitude of the relative gain can be easily modulated in experimental setups.
+The spectrum of $\mathcal{H}_\text{F}^{\text {OBC}}$ for $L=50$ unit cells without the end perturbation is shown in Fig. \ref{fig4}(c).
+The spatial distribution of eigenstates $|\psi_j\rangle$ [Fig. \ref{fig4}(e)] reveals that all wave functions decay to zero at the right end, which is a signature of the NHSE in the Floquet lattice.
+We calculate the SMT $\chi_j$ as shown in Fig. \ref{fig4}(f), where states are indexed in ascending order of the real part of energy.
+The tunable eigenstate is identified as the state with the largest SMT ($j_s=50$).
+As shown in Fig. \ref{fig4}(d), upon introducing a potential $\delta V = 0.06i \kappa$, the state exhibiting the strongest response corresponds to the maximum SMT, rather than to the state with the largest amplitude at the modified boundary.
+As $\delta V$ increases, this state becomes spectrally isolated, confirming our SMT prediction.
+The self-healing condition is met by tuning $\delta V$ to control the energy of the skin mode, where the gain and loss can be modulated in experiments.